 Interest due under the look-back method.
 If the organization used the look-back method for certain long-term contracts, see Form 8697 for information on figuring the interest the organization may have to include.
 The organization may also have to include interest due under the look-back method for property depreciated under the income forecast method.
+See

-See Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.
+Form 8866, Interest Computation Under the Look-Back Method for Property Depreciated Under the Income Forecast Method.

 Other.
-Additional taxes and interest amounts may be included in the total entered on Part III, line 3.
-Check the box for "Other" if the organization includes any of the taxes and interest discussed.
+Additional amounts due may be included in the total entered on Part III, line 3.
+Check the box for "Other" if the organization includes any of items discussed.
 See How to report, below, for details on reporting these amounts on an attached statement.

-- Use this line to report the base erosion minimum tax under section 59A.
-Section 59A applies to base erosion payments paid or accrued in tax years beginning after 2017.
-See the Instructions for Form 8991 to determine if the organization qualifies as an applicable taxpayer under section 59A(e), in which case the base erosion minimum tax will need to be computed and entered on Part III, line 3. - Tax and interest on a nonqualified withdrawal from a capital construction fund (section 7518). - · Interest on deferred tax attributable to installment sales of certain time-shares and residential lots (section 453(I)(3)) and certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - If the organization makes the election to be taxed on its income from qualifying shipping activities, complete and attach Form 8902 to Form 990-T. See Income from qualifying shipping activities, later.
+- Interest on deferred tax attributable to installment sales of certain time-shares and residential lots (section 453(I)(3)) and certain nondealer installment obligations (section 453A(c)). - Interest due on deferred gain (section 1260(b)). - If the organization makes the election to be taxed on its income from qualifying shipping activities, complete and attach Form 8902 to Form 990-T. See Income from qualifying shipping activities, later.

 How to report.
-If the organization checked the "Other" box. attach a statement showing the computation of each item included in the total for Part III, line 3.
-In addition, identify (a) the applicable Code section, (b) the type of tax or interest, and (c) the amount of tax or interest.
+If the organization checked the "Other" box, attach a statement showing the computation of each item included in the total for Part III, line 3.
+In addition, identify (a) the applicable Code section or form number, (b) the type of tax or interest, and (c) the amount of tax or interest.
 For example, if the organization is reporting \$100 of tax due from the recapture of the QEV credit, enter "Section 30-QEV recapture tax-\$100" on the attached statement.